Soledad Miranda

 Los gatos negros - A canção da Saudade

 In 1964, Soledad starred in three films shot in Portugal that brought together artists from Portugal and Spain.
 The first two were musical comedies filmed in Lisbon, alternate-language versions of the same story for Spain and Portugal, and shared the same producers and cast and crew members.
 The Spanish version, Los gatos negros (called Canción de nostalgia in Spain during filming), was directed by Monter, and the Portuguese version, A canção da Saudade, by Campos.
 The third film was a short travel documentary directed by the cinematographer of the musical.
 All three films included José Manuel Simões in the cast.
 Years later, when Soledad had married Simões, she revealed that they'd met on the set of this musical and that he had been a producer on it.
 There is more information available about the Portuguese version of the film, A canção da Saudade, which was released in Portugal in September 1964.
-It featured the real-life rock and roll band Los gatos negros.
-Soledad plays the girlfriend of the lead singer of the band; her diverse dancing talents are put to good use.
+It featured the real-life rock and roll band Los gatos negros; their lead singer, Portuguese rock star Victor Gomes, plays the lead singer Tony.
+Soledad plays Tony's girlfriend; her diverse dancing talents are put to good use.
+Presumably it is the same in the Spanish version.
 In interviews at the time, Soledad said this was one of her favorite films she'd made so far.
+(Worth noting, when I interviewed star Victor Gomes, he said there was never a separate Spanish version.
+Indeed, a Spanish version has never surfaced.
+It's a mystery as to where the information originated!)

 Soledad fans should see it because: This is the Soledad who released records as a pop singer.
-Her hair is light-colored and it's wonderful to see her cute rock and roll dancing!
+Her hair is light-colored and it's wonderful to see her cute rock and roll dancing... she even does the twist!
 Furthermore, Soledad was proud of this film.
 It's also fun to hear her speak Portuguese.

 Un día en Lisboa (1964)